 - … The oscillating wave surge converter (OWSC) is a type of ocean wave power device typically consisting of a flap, or arm, hinged at the bottom to allow forward and backward movement by surging waves, … in generating electricity from waves due to its capability in operating at a wide range of wave spectra.
 The power generated from the OWSC could be further maximized by arranging the …

-- … This paper introduces a novel concept of Oscillating Wave Surge Converter, named Poly-Surge, provided with a Dielectric Elastomer Generator (DEG) as Power Take-Off (PTO) system.
-DEGs are transducers that employ rubber-like polymers to conceive deformable membrane capacitors capable of directly converting mechanical energy into electricity.
-In particular, a Parallelogram Shaped …
+- … This paper introduces a novel concept of Oscillating Wave Surge Converter, named Poly-Surge, provided with a Dielectric Elastomer … that employ rubber-like polymers to conceive deformable membrane capacitors capable of directly converting mechanical energy into electricity.
+In particular, a Parallelogram Shaped DEG is considered.
+In the paper, a description of the Poly-Surge is outlined and engineering considerations about the operation and control of …

-- … One of the key challenges in marine energy is to achieve funding for commercial-scale project … depends on transparent information about the necessary capital investment, the expected profit margins, and the corresponding cost of capital.
-The paper examines this relationship for tidal current schemes and provides a method …
+- … One of the key challenges in marine energy is to achieve funding for commercial-scale project … the necessary capital investment, the expected profit margins, and the corresponding cost of capital.
+The paper examines this relationship for tidal current schemes and provides a method … de-risk early-stage project initiatives.
+The possibility to select a preferred ratio of ‘capital investment’ to ‘profit’ widens the circle of potential investors and accelerates the …